Costa Rica – Sea Turtle Volunteering & Adventure Tour for Teenagers

 Now Open: July 2026 Dates!

-Join a group of international volunteers aged 15–17 on a two-week program in Costa Rica, where conservation work is combined with cultural discovery and outdoor adventure.
+Join a group of international volunteers aged 15–17 on a two-week program in Costa Rica, where sea turtle conservation work is combined with cultural discovery and outdoor adventure.
 The journey begins in San José before continuing to Arenal and the Nicoya Peninsula, with activities ranging from sea turtle protection and reforestation projects to community initiatives in environmental education.
 Beyond volunteering, you’ll explore Costa Rica’s remarkable landscapes on river safaris and night walks, visit volcanoes and waterfalls.
 This carefully designed itinerary offers teens the chance to contribute to environmental efforts while experiencing the country’s biodiversity and culture in a fun and memorable way.

 Program Highlights: